Charity Audit & Accounting Requirements

 What impact will this have on our charity?

-This will depend on whether you already prepare General Purpose Financial Statements and have an audit performed by a Chartered Accountant.
+This will depend on whether you have already prepared General Purpose Financial Statements and have an audit performed by a Chartered Accountant.
 If you are already do this then there is likely nothing that you need to do.
 However, if you have expenses over $500K and do not use a Chartered Accountant for your audit/review then you will need to change providers.

 If you have expenses over $40K and your accounting process is not adequate to prepare proper account on an accrual basis then you will need to invest in upgrading these so that you can (even the Simple Format Reports” will need to have good accounting records behind them.